 Scout Field Guide >

 Denver airport is loaded with shuttle service options, with most operating on hourly schedules until late hours.
-Most also have private transfers.
-The most well known is Colorado Mountain Express, which costs from $84pp one way from DIA (kids aged under 12 are half-price) for door-to-door service.
+The most well known is Epic Mountain Express for door-to-door service.
 It also has shuttles from Eagle.
+There are also have private transfers from either airport.
+Scout can add a transfer to your Beaver Creek Package.

 Beaver Creek Village is easy to get around on foot.
 Many of the hotels are right in the village while others and many of the condo complexes are within a short walk.
 You can also use the resort’s free on-demand shuttle, Dial-A-Ride, that runs until midnight or the regular free shuttles that run on a dedicated route.
 The same options are available for access to and from Bachelor Gulch and Arrowhead.
 If you are staying in Riverfront you’ll have to use the free Avon town buses to get to Beaver Creek Village.